Nemessiah/network-tool/readme.md

 ## Configuration

-Command schemas are defined using **YAML configuration files**.
+This branch is focused on moving command schemas to a **database-backed configuration model**, so configuration is no longer tied only to local YAML files.

+YAML remains documented here as the baseline format while database integration is being added.
 These schemas describe vendors, device types, and ordered command definitions grouped by feature and CRUD action.

 Multiple configuration files may be used.
 If the same vendor name is defined more than once, the **last loaded definition wins**.